Exo-Engine/ExoEngine-experimental/README.md

 # ExoEngine
-Designed for Windows & Linux. x64 arch only.
+Designed for Windows, MacOS & Linux. x64 arch only.

 **TO-DO**